OKFNat/armsScraper/README.md

 ## DATA INPUT
 The EU publishes their annual arms exports reports as HTML tables in the web.
 We have so far found the reports from 2005 to 2013, which we built this scraper for.

-**Important: The data on the website has changed during our work, so the links to the annual arms export reports we used do not work anymore.**

 ### The Table
 The tables are the basic matrix with the data available.
 They all look the same: on the left you see the exporting countries Austria and Spain and on the top the importing country Afghanistan, which the table is for. e. g.
 Austria applied for 3 licenses to Afghanistan in CML 1, which most likely were some Glocks.